 - Involves someone who wants attention or control

-A meaningful activity to help elementary students differentiate between tattling versus reporting is to give them scenarios.
+A meaningful activity to help students differentiate between tattling versus reporting is to give scenarios.

-Practice a few of these telling vs. reporting scenarios with your learners.
+In pairs, students analyze each scenario and decide into which category to place the action.
+Practice a few telling vs. reporting scenarios with learners.

-Guide your elementary students to being conflict resolution problem solvers using these kid-friendly books about tattling.
+Teach conflict resolution and problem-solving using these student-friendly books about tattling.

 With the support of parents, these books about tattling help students develop essential, life-long social skills.

 If you liked this list, you might be interested in writing prompts about bullying.